chainer/chainer/docs/source/reference/core/dataset.rst

 **Iterator** iterates over the dataset, and at each iteration, it yields a mini batch of examples as a list.
 Iterators should support the :class:`Iterator` interface, which includes the standard iterator protocol of Python.
 Iterators manage where to read next, which means they are `stateful`.

 **Batch conversion function** converts the mini batch into arrays to feed to the neural nets.
 They are also responsible to send each array to an appropriate device.
-Chainer currently provides :func:`concat_examples` as the only example of batch conversion functions.
+Chainer currently provides two implementations:

+- :func:`concat_examples` is a plain implementation which is used as the default choice.
+- :class:`ConcatWithAsyncTransfer` is a variant which is basically same as :func:`concat_examples` except that it overlaps other GPU computations and data transfer for the next iteration.

 These components are all customizable, and designed to have a minimum interface to restrict the types of datasets and ways to handle them.
 In most cases, though, implementations provided by Chainer itself are enough to cover the usages.